List of compositions by Fanny Hensel: In contemporary publications

-There were some 15 years between the first publication of six works by Fanny Mendelssohn in her brother Felix's Op.
+There were some 15 years between the first publication of six works by Fanny Hensel in her brother Felix Mendelssohn's Op.
 8 and 9 (under his name), and her own publications of music she composed, with her own opus numbers.

 Nos.
 2, 3 and 12 in Felix Mendelssohn's Op.
 8

 Felix Mendelssohn's Op.
 8, Zwölf Gesänge, was published in 1826 (Nos.
 1–6) and 1827 (Nos.
 1–12).
-These songs by Fanny Mendelssohn are contained in the volume:
+These songs by Fanny Hensel are contained in the volume: